aladshaw3/pjfnk_matlab/README.md

 [![Checks](https://github.com/aladshaw3/pjfnk_matlab/actions/workflows/unit_tests.yml/badge.svg)](https://github.com/aladshaw3/pjfnk_matlab/actions/workflows/unit_tests.yml)
 [![codecov](https://codecov.io/gh/aladshaw3/pjfnk_matlab/branch/main/graph/badge.svg)](https://codecov.io/gh/aladshaw3/pjfnk_matlab)

-# PJFNK Matlab
+# PJFNK MATLAB
-This repository is for an implementation of the Preconditioned Jacobian-Free Newton-Krylov method in Matlab
+This repository is for an implementation of the Preconditioned Jacobian-Free Newton-Krylov method in Matlab, as well as methods for standard full Newton method and formulation of full and sparse Numerical Jacobian matrices.

 # Requirements

 - MATLAB
+- [Optional] Optimization Toolbox

+**NOTE**: The Optimization Toolbox in MATLAB is not required to run these codes, but is used for validation checks in some of the unit tests.

 # Functions